 - Critique of Pure Reason – book by Immanuel Kant to seek limits and scope of metaphysics

-- “Current president of USA” was a reference to Donal Trump
+- “Current president of USA” was a reference to Donald Trump

 - Rhetoric – the art of persuasion that started in Ancient Greece